• Skip to main content

 All residency positions are filled through the National Residency Matching Program.

-Diagnostic Radiology, NuRad and DR-IR residency positions are categorical programs that include the PGY-1 clinical year.
+Diagnostic Radiology and NuRad residency positions are categorical programs that include the PGY-1 clinical year.
 Applications and documentation are accepted only through the Electronic Residency Application Service (ERAS).

 NuRad applicants must demonstrate qualifications for the diagnostic radiology as well as interest in an nuclear medicine career.
 If you are interested in either of these positions, be sure to tell the program coordinator when you confirm your interview appointment.